Updated for Patch 2.8

 Combo (using Kazuha):

-Combo (using Sucrose): Xingqiu E > Q > E (if using Sacrificial Sword and it activates, otherwise continue to Thoma) > Thoma E > Q > Suc N1 > E > Hu Tao goes ham until infusion about to end > Hu Tao Q (if using 4pc Shimenawa Hu Tao, may be skipped) > repeat
+Combo (using Sucrose or Heizou): Xingqiu E > Q > E (if using Sacrificial Sword and it activates, otherwise continue to Thoma) > Thoma E > Q > Suc/Hei N1 > E > Hu Tao goes ham until infusion about to end > Hu Tao Q (Every other rotation/Every 4 rotations with 4 Shime) > Repeat

 The value of running this team is allowing Bennett to be moved onto another team where he would be more valued, without sacrificing much survivability and damage.